LC/PA Licensure Q&A Page

 Limited commercial and public applicators are defined in C.R.S.
 35-10-103 of the Pesticide Applicators’ Act.

-except that such application shall be only in or on property owned or leased by the person or the
+"Limited commercial applicator" means any person engaged in applying pesticides in the course of conducting a business other than the production of any agricultural commodity; except that such application shall be only in or on property owned or leased by the person or the person's employer.

-"Public applicator" means any agency of the state, any county, city, and county, ormunicipality, or any other local governmental entity or political subdivision which applies pesticides.
+"Public applicator" means any agency of the state, any county, city, and county, or municipality, or any other local governmental entity or political subdivision which applies pesticides.

-Who must register as a limited commercial pesticide applicator?
+- Who must register as a limited commercial pesticide applicator?

 If your business uses restricted use pesticides (RUP) on a property you own or lease, in the course of (non-agricultural) business, a limited commercial applicator registration is required.

-Who must register as a public pesticide applicator?
+- Who must register as a public pesticide applicator?

-Any agency of the state, any county, city, and county, or municipality, or any other local governmental entity or political subdivision that uses restricted use pesticides (RUP) must register as a public pesticide applicator.
+Any agency of the state, any county, city, and county, or municipality, or any other local governmental entity or political subdivision that uses restricted use pesticides (RUP) must register as a public applicator.

 All registration submission requirements are similar to those for commercial applicator businesses, although the fee is $50/year, no submission from the Secretary of State is required and there is no liability insurance requirement.

-Are there requirements for non-registered limited commercial or public applicators?
+- Are there requirements for non-registered limited commercial or public applicators?

 Yes, in accordance with C.R.S.
-35-10-109, non-registered limited commercial and public applicators must ensure that owners or designated employees that apply general use pesticides must be trained in core pesticide use, as outlined in Part 16 of the Rules. meet basic training requirements for certain applicators – for the owner or the owner’s representative of a limited commercial applicator, and for most applicators employed by a public applicator.
+35-10-109, non-registered limited commercial and public applicators must ensure that owners or designated employees that apply general use pesticides must be trained in core pesticide use, as outlined in Part 16 of the Rules.

-Am I required to notify the department of licensed applicators working for my business?
+- Am I required to notify the department of licensed applicators working for my business?

 Yes.
-Commercial applicators are required to notify the Department and link any employee holding an individual license (qualified supervisor or certified operator) within 15 days of their hire date or release from employment.
+Registered limited commercial and public applicators are required to notify the Department and link any employee holding an individual license (qualified supervisor or certified operator) within 15 days of their hire date or release from employment.

 The form must be signed by both an authorized business representative and the individual licensee.

-How long does it take to process my application?
+- How long does it take to process my application?

 Processing normally takes up to five business days after receipt by CDA.
 To check on the status of your license in process you can contact Commercial Applicator Licensing Administrator at commercialapplicator@state.co.us.

-How long is my registration good for?
+- How long is my registration good for?

 Limited Commercial and Public Applicator registrations are good for the calendar year.
 Licenses issued in the middle of the calendar year are not pro-rated and expire on December 31st of each year.

-How do I renew my license?
+- How do I renew my license?

 It is the businesses responsibility to renew their license.
 As a courtesy, CDA generally mails a renewal application each November, but if this is not received, contact the Department at (303) 869-9066 or commercialapplicator@state.co.us to request a renewal application.

-What about record-keeping?
+- What about record keeping?

-Your business must comply with the record-keeping requirements outlined in C.R.S.
+Registered limited commercial and public applicators must comply with the record-keeping requirements outlined in C.R.S.
 35-10-111 of the Colorado Pesticide Applicators’ Act (PAA), and Part 6 of the Rules associated with the Act.

-What if I employ non-licensed technicians?
+- What if I employ non-licensed technicians?

 Non-licensed technicians, or “Applicator Technicians” are required to be trained in accordance with the Technician Training requirements outlined in Part 5 of the Rules associated with the Pesticide Applicators’ Act.
 “Applicator technician” means a technician whose job includes the use of pesticides.